 Slating means to state your name and age.
-Slating is the first thing you do at every audition when you enter a room.
-The director gives you the instruction to stand at a spot in front of the camera which is usual marked.
-The director will then ask you to slate a couple of things such as your name, age, the role you’re auditioning for, and sometimes even the purpose of why you want that role.
+Slating is the first thing you do at every audition in Los Angeles.
+The director gives you the instruction to stand at a spot in front of the camera which is usually marked.
+The director will then ask you to slate a couple of things such as your name, age, the role you’re auditioning for, and sometimes even the purpose of why you want the role.

 What you have to do is look straight at the camera and carefully, as well as fluently, slate whatever the director asks.
 If the director asks you any other information to slate, slate that as well.
 After your slate, the director might ask for “profiles.”
 To give a profile, stand in front of the camera, turn to the left side and then to the right side.
 Sometimes the cameraman might do a full body shot.
 If they do, do not move!
 This allows for the director to see how good your profile looks on camera.